stellar/system-test/README.md

 ```

 This follows standard go test conventions, so if all tests pass, exit code from command line execution will be 0, otherwise, if any tests fail, then exit code will be greater than 0.

+This example uses a feature/scenario filter also to limit which tests are run.

 * SorobanCLICrateVersion is optional, if not defined, test will attempt to run soroban as provided from your operating system PATH, i.e. you install soroban cli manually on your machine first.
 Otherwise, the test will install this soroban cli version onto the o/s.